About the area

 Current CRS programmes

-Working children are offered basic education, vocational training and health care support.
+CRS also supports working children who cannot attend regular school classes.
+They are offered basic education, vocational training and health care.

 The formation of an Under 10s football team has also provided the children with a sense of pride and motivation to succeed.